Purchasing property in Cyprus involves important tax considerations, particularly Value Added Tax (VAT).

 When Does VAT Apply?

-For buyers of new-build homes, the applicable VAT rate depends on whether the property qualifies as the purchaser’s primary and permanent residence and whether the statutory eligibility criteria are met.
+VAT applies only to the first sale of a newly constructed property.
+The purchase of a resale property is generally exempt.
+For buyers of new-build homes, the applicable rate depends on whether the property will serve as the purchaser’s primary and permanent residence and whether the statutory eligibility criteria are met.

 The Current Reduced VAT Regime